NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 * Database structure:  Design a robust database structure use PostgresSQL...
 * User functionality: (CRUD functionality)...
 * Use of technologies Frontend: Use HTML, custom CSS and Javascript for the website's front-end....
-* Use of technologies Nackend: Use Python and JS (Stripe) for the website's front-end....
+* Use of technologies Backend: Use Python and JS (Stripe) for the website's front-end....
 * Structure: Incorporate a main navigation menu and structured layout...
 * Documentation: Write a README.md file...
 * Version control: Use Git & GitHub for version control...